sebastien-relier/SangerQuant/README.md

 - Use the scrollbar at the top or your mouse wheel to navigate along the sequence
 - To navigate directly to a specific sequence in the trace, enter the sequence in the textbox located below the trace

-## Quantify mismatch
+## How to Quantify Mismatch
-### How to Quantify Peaks Height at a Specific Position from a Single Trace
+### Quantify peaks height at a specific position from a single trace
 - Left-click on a peak from the trace to quantify peak heights, raw value will appear below the sample list on the bottom left

-### How to Batch Quantify Mismatch at a Specific Position
+### Batch quantify mismatch at a specific position
 1. Access the Quantify Mismatch Tool
 - Navigate to Analyses > Quantify mismatch in the menu.